-Funding in this program is currently available for projects that occur between April 1, 2022 to March 31, 2023.
-Multi-year funding in this program is not yet confirmed.
-We invite applicants to indicate their interest in continuing their planning projects into the 2023-2024 fiscal year, should multi-year funding come available.
+Funding in this program is currently available for projects that occur between April 1, 2023 to March 31, 2024.

 Language Revitalization Planner

 The program requires a Language Planner who will oversee and support the creation of a Language Revitalization Strategic Plan.
 Ideally, they are located in the community and have an interest in language revitalization.
 To complete your LRPP application, you will need to provide some potential applicants who will carry out this role.